kyReid/Write-Ups/OverTheWire_Bandit.md

 drwxr-sr-x 8 bandit27 root 4096 Aug 17 00:19 .git
 -rw-r--r-- 1 bandit27 root   68 Aug 17 00:19 README
 bandit27@bandit:/tmp/kyle2$ cd repo
-bandit27@bandit:/tmp/kyle2/repo$ ls
-README
 bandit27@bandit:/tmp/kyle2/repo$ cat README
 The password to the next level is: 0ef186ac70e04ea33b4c1853d2526fa2
 ```

-Flag: 0ef186ac70e04ea33b4c1853d2526fa2
+**Flag: 0ef186ac70e04ea33b4c1853d2526fa2**

+---

-# Level 27 -> 28
+# Level 27 to 28

 **Level Goal**
-There is a git repository at ssh://bandit28-git@localhost/home/bandit28-git/repo.
+There is a git repository at **ssh://bandit28-git@localhost/home/bandit28-git/repo**.
 The password for the user bandit28-git is the same as for the user bandit28.

 Clone the repository and find the password for the next level.